A weak regularity lemma for polynomials: Introduction

 Roughly speaking, the usual regularity lemmas for polynomials (see, e.g., Proposition 8.1 in~\cite{ErmanSaSn19}, Lemma~2.4 in~\cite{GreenTao09}, or Lemma 3.11 in \cite{Green06}) can be described as results about polynomial decompositions.
-Namely, they express any $n$-variate polynomial $P\colon \F^n \to \F$---and more generally, any polynomial map $\P \colon \F^n \to \F^m$---in terms of a bounded number (independent of $n$) of polynomials $\X=(X_1,...,X_k)$, with the property that the latter ``behave'' approximately like $k$ (jointly independent) variables.
+Namely, they express any $n$-variate polynomial $P\colon \F^n \to \F$---and more generally, any polynomial map $\P \colon \F^n \to \F^m$---in terms of a bounded number (independent of $n$) of polynomials $\X=(X_1,\ldots,X_k)$, that is, $P=F(\X)$, with the property that the polynomials in $\X$ ``behave'' approximately like $k$ (jointly independent) variables.
 Although the precise definition of ``behave'' can differ depending on the context, the intuition is as follows: for many purposes, any polynomial can be analyzed as though it had only $k$ variables.
-The number $k$ of \emph{parts} $X_1,\ldots,X_k$ in the decomposition depends only on the degree $d$ and the number $m$ of the given polynomials $\P=(P_1,\ldots,P_m)$, and as mentioned above, this dependency---befitting a regularity lemma---can be quite astronomical, often having worse than a tower-type growth (see, e.g., the Remark following Lemma~2.4 in~\cite{GreenTao09}).\footnote{Interestingly, recent regularization results of Lampert and Ziegler~\cite{LampertZi24,Lampert23} give strong bounds; however, unlike regularity lemmas, these do not provide a decomposition of $\P$ as a polynomial in $X_1,\ldots,X_k$, but rather place $\P$ in the ideal generated by them.} The main reason for these weak bounds is that in order to guarantee approximate independence, the polynomial parts $X_1,\ldots,X_k$, as well as all their linear combinations, are required to have \emph{rank} (see Section~\ref{sec:WR}) that is large as a function of $k$, their number.
-Thus, the larger the number of parts, the more difficult it is to satisfy the rank requirement, which translates to an extremely large number of steps in the process to construct them.\footnote{See, e.g., Proposition~8.1 in~\cite{ErmanSaSn19} for a clean example of this phenomenon, where the only thing that guarantees that the process at all terminates is a small decrease in the lexicographic order of the tuple of degrees of $\X$ in each step.}
+The number $k$ of parts $X_1,\ldots,X_k$ in the decomposition depends only on the degree $d$ and the number $m$ of the given polynomials $\P=(P_1,\ldots,P_m)$; as mentioned above, this dependency---befitting a regularity lemma---can be quite astronomical, often having worse than a tower-type growth (see, e.g., the Remark following Lemma~2.4 in~\cite{GreenTao09}).\footnote{Interestingly, recent regularization results of Lampert and Ziegler~\cite{LampertZi24,Lampert23} give strong bounds; however, unlike regularity lemmas, these do not provide a decomposition of $\P$ as a polynomial in $X_1,\ldots,X_k$, but rather place $\P$ in the ideal generated by them.} A main reason for these weak bounds is that in order to guarantee approximate independence, the polynomial parts $X_1,\ldots,X_k$, as well as all their linear combinations, are required to have \emph{rank} (see Section~\ref{sec:WR}) that is large as a function of $k$, their number.
+Thus, the larger the number of parts, the more difficult it is to satisfy the rank requirement, which translates to an extremely large number of steps in the process to construct them.\footnote{See, e.g., Proposition~8.1 in~\cite{ErmanSaSn19} for a clean example of this phenomenon: the reason that the process terminates at all is a decrease in the lexicographic order of the tuple of degrees of $\X$ in each step, even as the tuples get longer and longer.}